SciML/NonlinearSolve.jl/docs/src/tutorials/large_systems.md

 nothing # hide
 ```

 Notice a few things about this preconditioner.
-This preconditioner uses the
+This preconditioner uses the sparse Jacobian,
-sparse Jacobian, and thus we set `concrete_jac=true` to tell the algorithm to
+and thus we set `concrete_jac = true` to tell the algorithm to generate the Jacobian
-generate the Jacobian (otherwise, a Jacobian-free algorithm is used with GMRES
+(otherwise, a Jacobian-free algorithm is used with GMRES by default).
+Then `newW = true`
-by default).
-Then `newW = true` whenever a new `W` matrix is computed, and
-`newW=nothing` during the startup phase of the solver.
-Thus, we do a check
+whenever a new `W` matrix is computed, and `newW = nothing` during the startup phase of the
-`newW === nothing || newW` and when true, it's only at these points when
+solver.
+Thus, we do a check `newW === nothing || newW` and when true, it's only at these
-we update the preconditioner, otherwise we just pass on the previous version.
+points when we update the preconditioner, otherwise we just pass on the previous version.
-We use `convert(AbstractMatrix,W)` to get the concrete `W` matrix (matching
+We use `convert(AbstractMatrix,W)` to get the concrete `W` matrix (matching `jac_prototype`,
-`jac_prototype`, thus `SpraseMatrixCSC`) which we can use in the preconditioner's
+thus `SpraseMatrixCSC`) which we can use in the preconditioner's definition.
+Then we use
-definition.
-Then we use `IncompleteLU.ilu` on that sparse matrix to generate
+`IncompleteLU.ilu` on that sparse matrix to generate the preconditioner.
+We return
-the preconditioner.
-We return `Pl,nothing` to say that our preconditioner is a
+`Pl, nothing` to say that our preconditioner is a left preconditioner, and that there is no
-left preconditioner, and that there is no right preconditioning.
+right preconditioning.

 This method thus uses both the Krylov solver and the sparse Jacobian.
-Not only
+Not only that, it is
-that, it is faster than both implementations!
-IncompleteLU is fussy in that it
+faster than both implementations!
+IncompleteLU is fussy in that it requires a well-tuned `τ`
-requires a well-tuned `τ` parameter.
+parameter.
 Another option is to use
 [AlgebraicMultigrid.jl](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl)
 which is more automatic.
 The setup is very similar to before: